arya-tama/bite_detection_neural_network/README.md

   <img src="architecture.JPG" width="800" />
 </p>

 This is further development of online bine detection algorithm.
 In this project, a simple two-layer neural network is designed for prediction of bite and non-bite segment over a chewing sequence.
-Input layer contains 50 units, hidden layer contains 10 units and a single unit predicts the event at output layer.
+The input layer and the hidden layer contain 50 units and 10 units respectively, while a single unit predicts the event at output layer.
 There are 452 samples splitted into train/test set with 70-30 percentage.
-Train accuracy of 99.34% and test accuracy of 91.54% can be achieved after fine-tuning the hyperparameters.
+Training accuracy of 99.34% and testing accuracy of 91.54% can be achieved after fine-tuning the hyperparameters.

 ## Requirements
 tensorflow 1.15.0,